Linked Lists are non-contiguous sequence of elements (called nodes here).

 • Recursive way: reverse first k nodes iteratively in method, and let recursion do for the rest of the list and attach to recursive call’s return, return (propagate) last node of block back everytime.
 Base case: when(lengthOfLL < k) then no reversal to be done

-• Flattenning of a LL: recur till last and when coming back form pairs and merge sorted sublists like normal
+Flatten a LL: recur till last and when coming back form pairs and merge sorted sublists like normal

-• Split Linked List in Parts - n/k node in each part but the first n%k parts have 1 extra node each (n/k + 1)
+Split Linked List in Parts: n/k node in each part but the first n%k parts have 1 extra node each (n/k + 1)

 Additional Topics

-XOR Linked Lists - (notes) space-efficient Linked Lists in which two-way traversal is possible with only one pointer storage per node.
+XOR Linked Lists: (notes) space-efficient Linked Lists in which two-way traversal is possible with only one pointer storage per node.

 Multilevel Lists: (link) Each node can have child pointers as well allowing for a “mesh-like” structure connecting multiple lists.
+Ex - DOM trees, Hierarchical Page Tables in OS, Indirect FS blocks (Unix inodes), Multilevel Indexes in DB, etc.